Wallsmedia/DotNetCore.Configuration.Formatter/README.md

  var formatted = format.FormatString(keyValues);

 Formated string will be
-    "Get the Value-1 and complex: Complex-Value-1 and Default ?NotFound?"
+    "Get the Value-1 and complex: Complex-Value-1 and Default {NotFound}"
 ```